 Glass: Despite the advanced air wash system provided, the glass will still need cleaning from time to time depending on the fuel quality and burning rates used.
 Never clean glass when the stove is hot.
-Always use stove glass cleaner or ceramic hob cleaner, which is available from your stove retailer or supermarket.
+Use stove glass cleaner or ceramic hob cleaner, which is available from your stove retailer or supermarket.
 As an alternative, use a wet cloth with some of the wood ash if burning wood but be very careful to use very clean ash so as not to scratch the glass.
 DO NOT use coal ash to clean the glass.

-Outer body: The outer body simply needs to be dusted or wiped with a clean damp cloth from time to time.
-DO NOT use any kind of furniture polish or cleaning agent other than your stove suppliers recommended paint.

-Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. See Maintenance Guide section for instructions on how to remove parts of the stove.
+Outer body: The outer body simply needs to be dusted or wiped with a clean dry cloth from time to time.
+DO NOT use any kind of wet cloth, furniture polish or cleaning agent.
+Do not paint with anything other than your stove suppliers recommended paint or paint specifically for stoves.
+Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. Check the two primary air holes in the lower firebox back panel are kept clear of ash.
+See Maintenance Guide section for instructions on how to remove parts of the stove.
 It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
-Steel and high quality cast ceramic liners are very resilient firebox.
-The ceramic liner boards are very durable but may require replacement occasionally depending upon fuels and the type of usage experienced.
+Steel and high-quality cast ceramic liners are very resilient firebox materials and will give reliable service without major cleaning or work on the firebox.
+The ceramic liner boards are very durable but may require replacement from time to time depending upon fuels and the type of usage experienced.
 Firebox linings are not covered by warranty, as they are a wearing consumable part.
+Cracks less than 6mm (1/4") or where the steel underneath is not visible are not critical and operation can continue as normal.

 Baffle: It is essential to check the top of the baffle for build up of soot and ash regularly when in use and after a long period of disuse - e.g. summer.
 From time to time remove the baffle if necessary to ensure that the flue way entrance is clear.
-Lift the front edge of the baffle upwards and forwards to slide the rear edge off its support.
+Remove any fixings in the front brackets and lift the front edge of the baffle upwards and forwards to slide the rear edge off its support.
 Lower the rear edge and then slide the baffle off its front supports to leave it free for removal.
 See maintenance section for further details.

 Air Supply: It is essential to check the air supply grille on the outside of the property if the direct outside air connection is installed.
 Regularly brush or vacuum out any debris, cobwebs or similar materials to ensure that the air supply is not restricted.
 Ensure the air intake chamber visible underneath the ash pit section with the stove door open is kept free of excessive ash or debris.